-The following rules and regulations govern the use of the School District's computer network system, employee access to the Internet, and management of computerized records:
+The following rules and regulations govern the use of the School District's computers, network, employee access to the Internet, and management of electronic records:

 - Employees may be issued a school district e-mail account.
-Passwords must be changed periodically. - Each individual in whose name an access account is issued is responsible at all times for its proper use. - Employees are expected to review their e-mail daily, and shall reply promptly to inquiries with information that the employee can reasonably be expected to provide. - Communications with parents and/or students must be made with a school district e-mail account, unless in the case of an emergency. - Employees may access the Internet for education-related and/or work-related activities. - Use of the School District computers and school e-mail address is a public record.
-Employees cannot have an expectation of privacy in the use of the School District's computers. - Use of computer resources in ways that violate the acceptable use and conduct regulation, outlined below, will be subject to discipline, up to and including discharge. - Use of the School District's computer network is a privilege, not a right.
-Inappropriate use may result in the suspension or revocation of that privilege. - Off-site access to the School District computer network will be determined by the Superintendent in conjunction with appropriate personnel. - All network users are expected to abide by the generally accepted rules of network etiquette.
+Passwords must be changed periodically. - Each individual in whose name an access account is issued is responsible at all times for its proper use. - Employees are expected to review their e-mail daily, and shall reply promptly to inquiries with information that the employee can reasonably be expected to provide or direct the email to the appropriate school personnel. - Email communications with parents and/or students must be made with a school district e-mail account, unless in the case of an emergency. - Employees may access the Internet for education-related and/or work-related activities. - Use of the School District computers and accounts is a public record.
+Employees cannot have an expectation of privacy in the use of the School District's computers. - Use of technology resources in ways that violate the acceptable use and conduct regulation, outlined below, will be subject to discipline, up to and including discharge. - Off-site access to the School District network will be determined by the Superintendent in conjunction with appropriate personnel. - All network users are expected to abide by the generally accepted rules of network etiquette.
 This includes being polite and using only appropriate language.
 Abusive language, vulgarities, and swear words are all inappropriate. - Network users identifying a security problem on the School District's network must notify appropriate staff.
 Any network user identified as a security risk or having a history of violations of school district computer use guidelines may be denied access to the School District's network.